Eadral/CCHelper/README.md

 # CCHelper

-A Helper of Compiler Course in Beihang University
+A Helper of the Compiler Course in Beihang University